jberli/phyloscope/README.md

 ### Statistics widget

-The statistics widget allows you better estimate the **diversity** of a given taxon as it shows the **proportion of children** taxa within the current taxon.
+The statistics widget allows you to better estimate the **diversity** of a given taxon as it shows the **proportion of children** taxa within the current taxon.
 It shows a fully interactable doughnut chart that is linked to the taxonomy widget and allows you to navigate in the children taxa or move up the taxonomy.

 <p align="center">
     <img src="https://raw.githubusercontent.com/jberli/phyloscope/refs/heads/main/assets/statistics.jpg" alt="Statistics"/>